rwqfsfasxc100/HevLib/README.md

 * Clears the translation cache of a provided URL
 * Returns true if succeeded, false if it didn't

-## ~__get_current_achievements() -> Dictionary~ (Until V.1.2.1)
-* Fetches and returns data from the achievement file
-* Returns a dictionary with four keys:
-* allAchievements is an array of names of all achievements currently in-game
-* unlockedAchievements is an array of names of all achievements currently unlocked in the achievements file
-* lockedAchievements is the inverse, listing the names of all locked achievements
-* stats are the names of all the current stats tracked, all with the stat: prefix

 ## __get_achievement_data(achievementID: String) -> Dictionary
 * Gets the data of a provided achievement by it's ID
 * Returns a dictionary with 7 keys: